hindu-comm/mail_stream_indology/2014/05/Fwd_sad_day/41__Dominik_Wujastyk.md

 anywhere else.
 In Britain, the decisive turn to viewing every human act as a form of business transaction was achieved by the Thatcher government, and has been in force ever since.
-​  Maybe it's not so in Italy.  :-)​
+  Maybe it's not so in Italy.  :-)

-​Best,
+Best,
 Dominik
-​

-​Magnone:
+Magnone:

 it is true that North Americans have a flair for boiling everything down to
-> money :-)          (I beg your forgiveness for my impertinence).​
+> money :-)          (I beg your forgiveness for my impertinence).

 -------------- next part --------------